JuliaLang/julia/doc/manual/mathematical-operations.rst

     julia> 3*2/12
     0.5

-(By convention, we tend to space less tightly binding operators less tightly, but there are no syntactic constraints.)
+(By convention, we tend to space binary operators less tightly, but there are no syntactic constraints.)

 Bitwise Operators